HopefulLlama/UnitTestSCAD/README.md

 }
 ```

-Inverts the expectation of the following assertion.
+Negates the expectation of the following assertion.
 This is used in a chain of commands such as `not().outputToBe()`.

 ### `outputToBe(expectedOutput)`